RoboticExplorationLab/PinnZoo/README.md

 - a README that provides basic model details, such as state vector order, bodies that kinematics were generated for, and anything else that may need clarification.
 - any additional C or Julia files for model specific functions/behaviors (should be documented in README)

-Refer to the docs (currently under docs/build/index.html) for detials on the generated functions.
+Refer to the docs (currently under docs/build/index.html) for details on the generated functions.
 While we wrap them in Julia, there are many ways you can use these functions, such as linking them into your own C or C++ project, or calling them from Python.
 An example of using the Julia wrapper is in the Get Started section below.

+# Python
+We don't currently provide Python bindings to the codegen C code.
+Reference `src/symbolic_generator.py` for all of the dynamics and kinematics function generation (if you don't want to parse the Pinocchio docs this can be a quick reference for basic dynamics and kinematics calls).

-# Get Started (Julia)
+# Julia
 First, clone the repository, and run the following commands in the terminal.
 You will need CMake and C compiler to be installed.
 ```
 cd PinnZoo